-For more information about young onset Parkinson’s please visit the EPDA website.
+For more information about young onset Parkinson’s please visit Parkinson’s Europe website.

 Portraits of young onset Parkinson’s

 Author: Saskia MairPublished: 1 October 2020